waltzaround/CTEC708/README.md

 @todo sections for assessment
 - initial scoping for kinect & data quality issues
+- implementing plugins and how relying on external plugins is a dangerous move ie: you base an entire project on a plugin you find that doesn't end up working
 - how that failed
 - shift to leap
 - project management